metaesque/meta/README.md

     abstract methods ... useful to have a place where one can see all of the to-be-implemented-in-subclasses methods, without having
     to repeat docstrs, params, etc.

+- Provide a 'Meta' symbol in every namespace, to give access to:
+  - all reflection capabilities
+  - a parsed dict of the ~/.config/metameta file
+  - ... there are more benefits here ... list them...

 ## Ideas